quixio/quix-docs/docs/platform/tutorials/image-processing/connect-video.md

 # 1. Connect the video feeds

+In this part of the tutorial you connect your pipeline to the TfL traffic cam video feeds, and also your webcam video feed.

 Follow these steps to deploy the **traffic camera feed service**:

 1. Navigate to the Library and locate `TfL Camera Feed`.